Author: GRC Practice Director, Alex Hollis.

 This decision-orientated approach is helpful because it will cut through the inefficiency of collecting data that you have no intention of making any decision on.
 This goes further to managing the focus of the respondent but also reduces the need to process that data.

 Moving from the informational approach to a decision-orientated approach is difficult when working with others.
 Allowing the informational questions to be captured and then working back to the decision is often helpful.

 When doing this exercise if you can’t establish the reason then you have discovered redundant data.
 You may also find that a given question has some decisions to which it relates, this is great as you have already identified an efficiency.

 In March 2019 we hosted a free webinar taking you through the five key steps to the formulation of a third party questionnaires.
 Hear from Alex Hollis, SureCloud’s GRC Practice Director as he discusses efficient and effective information gathering from third parties.
 The session covers topics such as:

 The webinar is available on-demand via BrightTALK here.

-Discover the next blog in the series here, where we look at understanding thresholds needed to make decisions, setting the expected level and being clear on what the minimum accepted level might be.
+Discover the next blog in the third party risk management series here, where we look at understanding thresholds needed to make decisions, setting the expected level and being clear on what the minimum accepted level might be.